Get 80% off your plan for your first 3 months*

 The business has $250,000 in current assets and $175,000 in current liabilities.
 The current ratio calculation is:

-The current ratio is above one, which means the company can cover upcoming liabilities.
+The current ratio is above 1, which means the company can cover upcoming liabilities.
 For every $1 of liabilities, the company has $1.43 available.

 How to interpret your current ratio

-• Ratio below 1.0: This suggests potential difficulty meeting short-term obligations, though it's common during growth phases when businesses invest heavily.
+• Ratio below 1.0: Your business may have difficulty meeting short-term obligations, though this is common during growth phases when businesses invest heavily

 The current ratio changes over a billing cycle, so measure it at the same time every month.
-That way you're comparing like for like, and you can see the long-term trend of the current ratio.
+That way you're comparing like for like and can see the long-term trend.

 Your current ratio is only one view of your finances.
-Combine it with other profitability ratios and cash flow forecasts to assess and manage your finances.
+Combine it with other profitability ratios and cash flow forecasts for a complete picture.

 Current ratio vs quick ratio and other liquidity ratios